ncarrillo/xanite/README.md

  Please check the [FAQ](https://xemu.app/docs/faq/)
 ---

-## Features

-- **Game Compatibility**:
-  You can play Xbox games from `.iso` file formats, providing access to a broad selection of classic Xbox titles on your Android device.
+##Game Compatibility
+  in your games Xbox original in file `.iso` There will be an acceptable number of games depending on your device.
+It will appear in the interface. show game

 - **HELP**:
 If you encounter any issues or errors with the emulator,